-Biological Psychology covers a broad spectrum of topics including evolutionary, neurobiological, and molecular mechanisms of behavior.
-Research programs are interdisciplinary and interact with programs across the biological sciences community at UC Davis.
+Biological Psychology covers a broad spectrum of topics including evolutionary, neurobiological and molecular mechanisms of behavior.
 Research topics include neurobiology of monogamy, psychoneuroimmunology, evolutionary neurobiology, mathematical modeling of social behavior, environmental psychology, mate choice and reproductive relationships, effects of stress on social behavior, epigenetics and social behavior, and neurobiology of learning and memory.
-Students in Biological Psychology have access to a variety of approaches for their research programs.
-Advanced techniques in behavioral neuroscience are available including electrophysiology, imaging, and molecular techniques.

-The goal of graduate training in Social/Personality Psychology at UC Davis is to produce researchers and teachers of the highest caliber.
-The program provides intensive training in research methods, statistical analysis, and a wide array of theoretical perspectives focusing on several major issues in social and personality psychology.
+The goal of graduate training in Social Personality Psychology at UC Davis is to produce researchers and teachers of the highest caliber.
+The program provides intensive training in research methods, statistical analysis and a wide array of theoretical perspectives focusing on several major issues in social and personality psychology.
 Members of the program study the affective, cognitive, socio-cultural, biological, and developmental underpinnings of human behavior, using a variety of methodological strategies.
-These methods range from archival and field-observational methods to computerized reaction-time tasks and neuroscientific techniques.
-Areas of emphasis include: Attitudes and Social Cognition, Emotion, Ethnicity and Culture, Intergroup Processes: Stigma, Prejudice, and Stereotyping, Personality Processes and Development, and Self and Social Identity.